Global Tipping Points:

 Making Hunger History

 What does the current state of global hunger look like?
 With a rapidly rising population and global temperatures rising, how will the world support the dietary needs of everyone?
 Can global food insecurity be reduced or eliminated?
-Join the World Affairs Council of New Hampshire for this enlightening discussion with Phil Karsting of the World Food Program.
-Thanks to a long career in agricultural policy, Phil has a vast understanding of the factors that lead to food insecurity and the policies, as well as programs, that are effective in reducing global hunger.
-Phil's presentation will focus on ways in which the U.S. can, and should, act to make hunger history and the benefits that these programs can bring to the entire world.
+Join the World Affairs Council of New Hampshire for this enlightening discussion with Chase Sova of the World Food Program.
+Thanks to a long career in agricultural policy, Chase has a vast understanding of the factors that lead to food insecurity and the policies, as well as programs, that are effective in reducing global hunger.
+Chase's presentation will focus on ways in which the U.S. can, and should, act to make hunger history and the benefits that these programs can bring to the entire world.

 When: October 3rd at 6:00 pm